Lou Dobbs Says Without Evidence That ‘Many’ Illegal Aliens Voted In Midterm Elections

 Reports also indicate that President Trump is a friend of the host and that the president often invites Dobbs to the White House to weigh in on policy matters.
 Reportedly, Dobbs has a history of making up “facts” to suit his agenda.

 Forbes reported that Dobbs is the “the most-watched host in business television.”
-The Fox News host not only has hundreds of thousands of viewers who tune in to watch him, but he also has 1.85 million Twitter followers, which gives the things he says a broad audience.
+The Fox Business Network host not only has hundreds of thousands of viewers who tune in to watch him, but he also has 1.85 million Twitter followers, which gives the things he says a broad audience.